Food Products We Love

 Egg White Substitutes: Any store brand.
 Great substitute for whole eggs.

 Whole Grain Breads, Bagels, English Muffins: Choose 100% whole wheat or whole grain.
-Look for varieties with less sodium.
+Look for varieties with 3 or more grams or fiber and less sodium.

-Whole grains: Oatmeal, brown rice, quinoa, whole grain pasta, barley, kasha.
+Whole grains: Oatmeal, brown rice, quinoa, whole grain pasta, High Protein pasta (bean-based), barley, kasha.

 Chicken Broth, Low Sodium, 100% Fat Free: Canned, carton or other store brand reduced in sodium and fat-free.
 Great for making soups and sauces.
 Use instead of oil in many recipes.